channeldorg/channeld-ue-plugin/docs/troubleshooting.md

 - Sometimes, the generated replication code is not hot-reloaded after compilation.
 In this case, you need to recompile and start the UE editor.
 - Check the log of the game server to see if there are any synchronization related error messages

+## Missing actor state after refreshing replication cache
+If the state of the replicated actor doesn't appear in the `Add State` context menu in the Channel Data Schema editor, try deleting the `Intermediate` directory under the project directory, then recompile the project, start the UE editor.
+This should solve the problem.

 ## The generated replication code failed to compile
 This problem may be caused by the branch switching of the ChanneldUE plugin.
 The solution is to manually delete the `Source/<Project Name>/ChanneldGenerated` directory under the project directory, then recompile the project, start the UE editor, and generate the replication code again.